Divyanshi2404/Job_Portal/README.md

 # Running the Project on Gitpod

+Prefer reading this file in the Code segment for better understanding

 The convenient method to run this project is to run it over Gitpod as you don’t have to download too many things on your machine.